facelessuser/SubNotify/docs/src/markdown/usage.md

 ## Using Growl

 To enable growl, first make sure Growl is installed on your system:

-- Growl support for OSX: http://growl.info/.
+- Growl support for macOS: http://growl.info/.
 - Growl support for Windows: http://www.growlforwindows.com/gfw/.
 - Growl support for Linux: http://mattn.github.io/growl-for-linux/.